 The law under P.C.S.A Section 250.512 provides requirements for both the Landlord and Tenant with respect to security deposits.
 First, let’s address your primary responsibility as the tenant.
 You must provide you landlord with written notice of your new address upon termination of your prior contract.
 It is not the landlord’s responsibility to invest resources to track you down.
 If you fail to meet this obligation you will be constructively relieving your landlord of their obligation to return these funds.
 If you are worried about providing this written notice we would be happy to help you.

 As far as the landlord’s responsibilities, they are required to provide you an itemized written accounting for any damages for which they are holding you liable within 30 days of either the termination of the lease or your surrender of the property.
 They must include with this listing the remainder of the security deposit beyond actual damages.

 If the landlord fails to provide this list and the remainder of the deposit within the prescribed 30 day time frame then they forfeit their right to withhold any portion of the deposit or to bring suit against the tenant for damages to the property.
-The tenant though may bring suit and do so for double damages - that is double the amount of the security deposit.
+The tenant, however, may bring suit, and do so for double damages – that is, double the amount of the security deposit.
 It will fall on the landlord to prove damages to the property.
-This is a unique situation where the burden shifts from the plaintiff to the defendant.
+This is a unique situation in that the burden shifts from the plaintiff to the defendant in these cases.

 Landlords expect you to give up.
-They know that suit requires both time and money on the tenant's part and try to exploit this fact.
+They know that suit requires both time and money on the tenant’s part, and they try to exploit this fact.
 Let us help you teach them a lesson.
-If you are owed all or part of your security deposit, the Law Offices of Greg Prosmushkin, P.C. can help.
+If you are owed part or all of your Security Deposit, The Law Offices of Greg Prosmushkin, P.C. can help.
 Call today to schedule a free consultation.

 This content was written on behalf of Greg Prosmushkin.